ChrisUMB/source-resource-packer/README.md

 ### Installation
 1. Download the latest zip archive from releases.
 2. Extract the contents into your Source game directory.
+For instance, Source Unpack for portal, the game directory is where `Portal.bat` and the `portal` folder are located.
+Unpack it alongside those files.
 3. Profit.

 ### First Time Setup